schufo/tisms/README.md

 python 08_eval_separation.py with 'tag="BL"'
 </pre>

+The evaluation scripts save json-files with evaluation summaries for a quick preview in the *evaluation* folder.
+For more advanced analysis of the results, numpy-files with all scores for every test example and metric are also saved in the *evaluation* folder.

 ## Acknowledgment
 This project has received funding from the European Union’s Horizon 2020 research and innovation programme under the Marie Skłodowsa-Curie grant agreement No. 765068.